RequireJS Optimization Tool

 <title>My App</title>

-<link rel="stylesheet" type="text/css" href="css/app.css">
+<link rel="stylesheet" type="text/css" href="css/main.css">

 <script src="scripts/require.js"></script>